ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-sysops-elastic-load-balancer.md

 ### External vs Internal Load Balancing
 External = Public; Elastic IP; DNS
 Internal = no public IP or Elastic IP; internal DNS name

+### SSL on ELB

+## Autoscaling and ELB Problems
+General Config Problems:

+1. Attempting to create instance in the wrong zone, subnet or security group or with the wrong key pair.

+2. Instance is not supported in that AZ, region or is the wrong type for autoscaling.

+3. The region is out of capacity.

+3. There is an invalid EBS device mapping, or you are attaching a EBS block device to a instance store AMI.

+Dumbass Problems:

+1. Autoscaling is not enabled on the account.

+2. Autoscaling config is not working correctly. ie. there is a bug.

+3. Autoscaling is in a "suspended state"